slaeryan/slaeryan.github.io/posts/falcon-zero-alpha.md

 Some of them are:

-1. Integrate various Sandbox detection algorithms.
+- [ ] Integrate various Sandbox detection algorithms.
-1. Integrate support for more stealthy shellcode injection techniques.
+- [ ] Integrate support for more stealthy shellcode injection techniques.
-1. Integrate function obfuscation to make it stealthier.
+- [ ] Integrate function obfuscation to make it stealthier.
-1. Include a network component to callback to a C2 when a Stage-2 payload is released or to change targets/payloads and other options on-the-fly etc.
+- [ ] Include a network component to callback to a C2 when a Stage-2 payload is released or to change targets/payloads and configure other options on-the-fly etc.
+- [ ] Inject to a remote process from where network activity is not unusual for fetching the shellcode - better OPSEC
+- [ ] Include active hours functionality - Loader becomes active during a specified period of day etc.

 Feel free to communicate any further feature that you want to see in the next release.
 Suggestions for improving existing features are also warmly welcome :)